HOW TO PREPARE FOR SSA’S PSYCHOLOGICAL EXAM

 WILL THE SSA SEND YOU TO A PSYCHOLOGICAL EXAM?

 A psychological exam tells the SSA what they need to know about your mental health.
 Since your mental health can impact your ability to work, the SSA may send you to a psychological examination.
-The psychological exam is called a Consultative Examination.
+The SSA calls the psychological exam a Consultative Exam.
 If you allege a mental condition when you file your application for benefits, then there is a good chance they will send you to an exam with one of their doctors.

 Even if you have a treating counselor or doctor, the SSA does not ask them to perform the psychological exam.
 Instead, they send you to a doctor of their choice.
-These doctors are trained in mental health.
-They will either be a psychologist or a psychiatrist.
+The doctor will either be a psychologist or a psychiatrist.
 The SSA has a list of psychologists that are close to where you live.
 You will be able to visit with the doctor for your exam.
 The SSA will set up the time and place of the exam and send you written notice.
-Other than during the Covid pandemic, mental exams are done in person.
+Mental exams are usually done in person.

 WHAT ARE THE REASONS FOR THE PSYCHOLOGICAL EXAM?